wendel-batista-2008/tron-arbitrage-bot/README.md

 ### How It Works

-The bot continuously monitors multiple DEXes on the TRON blockchain for price discrepancies between token pairs.
+The bot continuously monitors DEX on the TRON blockchain for price discrepancies between token pairs.
 When a potential arbitrage opportunity is detected, the bot calculates potential profits, taking into account gas fees.
-If the arbitrage opportunity meets the configured thresholds, the bot executes the trade on the selected DEXes.
+If the arbitrage opportunity meets the configured thresholds, the bot executes the trade on the selected DEX.
 The bot logs all activities and trades for review.

 ### Contributing